This golf course building was once a private

-From the beginning the electricity and bell system seemed to have “a life of its own.”
-Lights would go on and off at will; sometimes with self- moving light switches, sometimes not.
+From the beginning the electricity and bell system seemed to have a life of its own.
+Lights would go on and off by themselves, sometimes with self-moving switches, sometimes not.
 Bells sounded in the middle of the night, which included the maid’s bell in the kitchen as well.
 Sometimes at night, the family heard footsteps walking throughout the house, with the lights going on and off, as the footsteps traveled from room to room.
 The wiring was checked, but nothing was found to be amiss.

-Lights in the chandelier in the library would flare up brightly, as if to agree with a point made in conversation.
+Lights in the chandelier in the library would flare up brightly in the presence of witnesses, as if to agree with points made in conversation.

 Before going to work one early morning, Dr. Bradley went to the drawing room to light his cigar with the weighted, bulky metallic lighter on the table.
-Imagine his surprise, when the lighter gently arose by itself up in the air, and floated slowly through the air, landing softly about a foot away on its side, without making a sound.
+Imagine his surprise, when the lighter gently arose by itself, and floated slowly through the air, landing softly about a foot away on its side, without making a sound.

-A massive, heavy bronze chandelier which hung in the great hall, bobbed up and down on its long chain, sometimes as hard as it could go.
-The Bradleys had reinforced the ceiling clasp, so it won’t jerk itself lose.
+A massive, heavy bronze chandelier, which hung in the great hall, bobbed up and down on its long chain, sometimes as hard as it could go.
+The Bradleys had reinforced the ceiling clasp, so it wouldn’t jerk itself loose.

-While practicing on the baby grand piano in the drawing room, the youngest son, was surprised to see the top 4 keys in the right hand being played without any help from him.
+While practicing on the baby grand piano in the drawing room, the youngest son was surprised to see the top four keys on the righthand side of the keyboard being played without any help from him.

 SOME REPORTS THAT DEFY NORMAL EXPLANATION

-Mrs. Bradley looked into her purse for a handkerchief she knew she had put in it.
-She closed the purse, and opened it again, to find 3 green, plastic mermaids, about 2 inches high, lying on top of her missing handkerchief.
+Mrs. Bradley once looked into her purse for a handkerchief she knew she had put in.
+She closed the purse, and opened it again, to find three green plastic mermaids, about two inches high, lying on top of her missing handkerchief.

-While raking trash in the front yard, the Bradleys’ middle son saw out of the corner of his eye, a thing floating very slowly through the air, softly landing on the ground.
-It was a green apple tied to a wire, described as a very weird object.
+While raking trash in the front yard, the Bradleys’ middle son saw, out of the corner of his eye, a thing floating very slowly through the air, softly landing on the ground.
+It was a green apple tied to a wire.
 There was no place that it could’ve come from normally.

-When getting Christmas decorations down from the attic, they found an unknown box, labeled Halloween Lollipops, and inside there were 6 crudely made pottery angels, who were inelegant, fat, and dumpy; not the sort of thing the Bradleys would ever consider purchasing.
+While retrieving Christmas decorations from the attic, they found an unknown box, labeled Halloween Lollipops, and inside there were six crudely-made pottery angels, which were inelegant, fat, and dumpy; not the sort of thing the Bradleys would ever consider purchasing.

-When a friend of theirs, pointed out to them, that the angels looked pregnant, the Bradleys’ attitude changed toward these unattractive angels, as Dr. Bradley was an obstetrician.
+When a friend of theirs pointed out to them that the angels looked pregnant, the Bradleys’ attitude changed toward these angels, as Dr. Bradley was an obstetrician.

-When the problems with the lights were first happening, Dr. Bradley had a meeting with a famous medium, Arthur Ford, at Ford’s home.
-This medium went into a trance, and told him that an elderly couple had lived by themselves for a long time in the mansion.
-As she liked the place to be completely dark, the wife kept all the blinds pulled over the manor’s many windows, keeping everything in the dark.
-When her husband would have enough of living in the dark, he would angrily go all over the mansion, snapping on the lights.
-But she would follow right behind him, snapping the lights off again.
+When the problems with the lights were first observed, Dr. Bradley had a meeting with a famous medium, Arthur Ford, at Ford’s home.
+Ford went into a trance, and told him that an elderly couple had previously lived by themselves for a long time in the mansion.
+As she liked the place to be completely dark, the wife kept all the blinds pulled over the manor’s many windows.
+When her husband had had enough of living this way, he would angrily go all over the mansion, snapping on the lights.
+But she would follow right behind him, snapping them off again.
 The medium told Dr. Bradley that they were still doing it.
 After this meeting, the Bradleys invited the former head housekeeper over for a visit.
 She immediately noticed how bright and sunny the inside of the manor was, and told how her former mistress insisted on having a dark house.

-As mentioned before, the Bradleys had kept careful records of all the incidents, and had discovered that overtime something out of the established pattern happened, it meant that something was about to happen.
-The following two examples make this point.
+The Bradleys kept careful records of all these incidents, and discovered that over time that if something out of the established pattern happened, it meant that something was about to happen.
+The following examples make this point.

-When Mrs. Bradley heard big explosive sounds coming from her cabinets at night, she knew that the next day was going to be a lulu.
+When Mrs. Bradley heard loud explosive sounds coming from her cabinets at night, she knew that the next day was going to be a lulu.

-After the lights had come on by themselves 5 mornings in a row, at 4:30 a.m., the Bradley boys became very ill, but they did recover.
+After the lights had come on by themselves five mornings in a row, at 4:30 a.m., the Bradley boys became very ill, but they did recover.

-It seems that the spirits of the former owners became fond of the Bradleys, despite their annoying love of having a bright home, instead of a dark one.
-The Bradleys loved Woodburn Manor, as much as the former owners, which must have endeared the whole family to these entities, who had chosen to remain, and participate in their lives, while watching over them at the same time.
+It seems that the spirits of the former owners became fond of the Bradleys, despite their annoying preference for having a brightly lit home, instead of a dark one.
+The Bradleys loved the Manor, as much as the former owners, which must have endeared the whole family to these entities, who had chosen to remain, and participate in their lives, while watching over them at the same time.

-Dr. Bradley did write a book about their experiences, called Psychic Phenomena: Revelations and Experiences, which expounds on his personal theories.
+Dr. Bradley wrote a book about their experiences, called Psychic Phenomena: Revelations and Experiences, which expounds on his personal theories.

 Yes, the entities of Ethyl and Hubert Work are still haunting the place.
 Dr. Bradley sold the mansion in 1980.
-The people who bought it didn’t stay long, but the mansion is now owned by people willing to live with eccentric ghosts.
+The people who bought it didn’t stay long.
+Fortunately, it is now owned by people willing to live with eccentric ghosts.